-Build data-driven applications with Workers and PostgreSQL · Cloudflare Workers docs
+Build data-driven applications with Workers and PostgreSQL

 Overview

 Many applications for the web are built using industry standards like PostgreSQL, an open-source SQL database.
-Instead of directly connecting their user interface to that database, it is common for developers to use a backend server to format and proxy API requests to that database.
-Rather than building a back-end server for this task, you will make use of Cloudflare Workers and recent improvements to the PostgreSQL developer experience—namely, PostgREST: a REST API built specifically for PostgreSQL.
+Instead of directly connecting their user interface to that database, it is common for developers to use a back-end server to format and proxy API requests to that database.
+Rather than building a back-end server for this task, you will make use of Cloudflare Workers and an improvement to the PostgreSQL developer experience — PostgREST: a REST API built specifically for PostgreSQL.
 By doing this, you will handle API requests to your database without needing to maintain another piece of infrastructure.

 In this tutorial, you will explore how to integrate with PostgREST and PostgreSQL using Workers.